Hikuleo (wrestler): WWE (2024–present)

-In July 2024, Hikuleo signed with WWE and began training at the Performance Center.
+In July 2024, Fifita signed with WWE and began training at the Performance Center.
 Almost a year after, he had his first match before the June 13, 2025 episode of SmackDown, defeating Kit Wilson in a dark match.
 He debuted at Night of Champions as Tala Tonga, assisting Solo Sikoa in defeating Jacob Fatu for the WWE United States Championship, establishing himself as a heel and joining The Bloodline.
-On the July 4 episode of SmackDown, his ring name was slightly changed to Talla Tonga and rebranded the Bloodline to the MFT.
+On the July 4 episode of SmackDown, his ring name was slightly changed to Talla Tonga, while the Bloodline was rebranded to the MFT.
 He then made his formal televised in-ring debut on the August 1 episode of SmackDown, the night before SummerSlam, emerging victorious against Jimmy Uso.
+On the June 26, 2026 episode of SmackDown, the MFT disbanded when Talla and Tama Tonga separated from Sikoa.
+On the July 17 episode of SmackDown, Talla suffered his first pinfall loss in WWE against Finn Bálor.
+On the July 31 episode of SmackDown, The Tongans returned, managed by their father, Haku, and reclaimed the MFT name.
+On the August 14 episode of SmackDown, The MFTs won the WWE Tag Team Championship after defeating The War Raiders (Erik and Ivar) and Damian Priest and R-Truth in a triple threat tag team match, marking Talla's first championship win in WWE.

 Personal life

 A second generation professional wrestler, Fifita is the nephew and adopted son of professional wrestler Tonga Fifita (known as Haku and Meng) and his wife Dorothy Koloamatangi.
 He has a half-brother, Alipate Leone who is also a professional wrestler best known as name Tama Tonga, and is the cousin and adopted brother of fellow professional wrestler Tevita (who is best known under the name Tanga Loa), and Vika Fifita.
 He is also the cousin by adoption of Simi Taitoko ("Toks") Fale, who is also a professional wrestler best known under the name Bad Luck Fale.